mcavoyst/passive-portfolio/README.md

 - **Set Target Allocation**: Define your desired allocation by ticker symbol.
 - **Rebalance Suggestions**: Generates buy/sell recommendations to meet the target allocation.
 - **Simple CLI Interface**: Operate entirely from the command line.
 - **Split Core and Satellite Portfolio**: Splits portfolio based on a "core" investing portfolio which will be passively invested vs an actively managed "satellite" portfolio.
+- ***NEW***- **Investment Splitter**: Determine what to purchase to maintain your portfolio's desired asset allocation, without selling
-Rebalancing will only be calculated on the core portfolio.
+- Rebalancing will only be calculated on the core portfolio.
 Note:
 The default currency is Canadian Dollars and USD are converted based on the current exchange rate.